-By graduation, every major completes an internship and/or a portfolio of work that includes a digital text, a creative work, and a research project.
 Our graduates develop marketable skills valuable for many vocations and endeavors.
 They also develop the independence and flexibility of mind to thoughtfully and effectively face the challenges of a changing world.

 We invite you to visit our classes and to come to English department events.
 If you would like a first-hand look at what we are doing, please contact Tracy Floreani, English Department Chair, at (405) 208-5707 or email@example.com.